s5uishida/open5gs_epc_oai_sample_config/README.md

 | UE4 | 001010000000104 | ims | OPc |

 I registered these information with the Open5GS WebUI.
+In addition, [3GPP TS 35.208](https://www.3gpp.org/DynaReport/35208.htm) "4.3 Test Sets" is published by 3GPP as test data for the 3GPP authentication and key generation functions (MILENAGE).

 Each PDNs are as follows.
 | PDN | TUNnel interface of PDN | APN | TUNnel interface of UE | U-Plane # |